Lesson 09: GPIO Ports and Configurations

 GPIO addressing mask can be used on input and output pins.

-In C code, pointers can be used to point to hardware mask addresses.
+In C code, a pointer can be used to point to hardware masking addresses.

 volatile uint32_t *PD125 = (uint32_t *)GPIOD + (_PIN1 | _PIN2 | _PIN5); // PD1, PD2 and PD5 are output pins